kongware/ftor/README.md

 ```
 ## Typed Maps

-Since typed maps share a lot of properties with typed arrays, I am going to focus in the differences.
+Since typed maps share a lot of properties with typed arrays, I am going to focus on the differences.

 ...

 ## Typed Records

-Since typed records share a lot of properties with typed arrays, I am going to focus in the differences.
+Since typed records share a lot of properties with typed arrays, I am going to focus on the differences.

 ### Construction